abinay-devulapally/container-monitoring-extension/README.md

 _Track and analyze your container performance with live metrics._

+### New in v1.2.0

+- **New container dashboard view** for improved visualization and management of running containers.
+- **Search functionality** to quickly find containers by name or status.

 ## Requirements

 - **Docker**: Ensure Docker is installed and running on your system.
 - **DockerHealthCheck**: Ensure Docker HealthCheck is enabled.
 - **AzureCLI**: Make sure the Azure CLI is installed and that you are logged in.
 You can check this from the VS Code terminal by running `az login` or `az account list`.
 To log in with a specific tenant ID, use `az login --tenant <tenant-id>`.
+- **AWS CLI**: Make sure the AWS CLI is installed and configured.
+You can check this from the VS Code terminal by running `aws configure` and `aws sts get-caller-identity`.

 ## Extension Settings